Dash0 Raises $35 Million Series A to Build the First AI-Native Observability Platform

 receivers: [hostmetrics/fast, hostmetrics/slow]

-Note that if you're running multiple instances of the hostmetrics receiver in the same Collector, they must all share the same root_path.
+Note that if you run multiple hostmetrics receiver instances in the same Collector pipeline, they must all use the same root_path setting to ensure they read from the same host filesystem.

 Silencing permission errors

-The process scraper is particularly sensitive to permissions.
-It attempts to read details for every process, including those owned by root or other users.
-In a restricted container environment, this may generate a flood of "permission denied" logs.
+The process scraper is especially sensitive to permissions because it attempts to read detailed information for every process on the system, including those owned by root or other users.
+In restricted container environments, this often results in a steady stream of "permission denied" log messages.

-You can silence these errors specifically without losing visibility into the processes you can access:
+You can suppress these specific errors without losing visibility into the processes the Collector is actually allowed to inspect:

 yaml